 Desert Camps

-There are many shared luxury camps just a short hop from Marrakech in the Agafay Desert (stony desert) where we can alternatively arrange a private camp for our guests.
-But for the dramatic Saharan sand dunes, head east towards Zagora or Merzouga from where you can camp under a blanket of stars in comfortable tents or in a luxury private set-up.
+There are many shared luxury camps just a short hop from Marrakech in the Agafay Desert (stony desert) where we can also arrange a private camp for our guests and amazing event spaces.
+However, for the dramatic Saharan sand dunes, head east towards Zagora or Merzouga from where you can camp under a blanket of stars in comfortable tents or in a luxury private set-up.

 Atlas Mountains